 The golden walkway… you can see there were a lot of tourist even in the winter.
 Chamber after chamber was as luxurious as the one before.

 Then the highlight of the palace, the Amber Room.
 You can not take pictures inside the room but I took one right before I entered… The walls are part amber and part mirrors.
-The walls almost seemed to glob from inside.
+The walls almost seemed to glow from inside.

 The history and unsolved mystery of the room adds to the experience.
 Another shot on the way out.
 Most of the palace is restored and the room is impressive and worth the visit.